Xarianne/NixOS4Gaming/README.md

 1. **First time only**: `sudo nixos-rebuild switch` (this enables flakes since your system doesn't have them yet)
 2. **All subsequent builds**: `nixos-rebuild switch --flake .#your-hostname`

+Installing everything in this configuration will make your first build rather long.
+The CachyOS kernel especially will have to be compiled.
+It will be much faster the next time you build switch, unless you compile a whole new kernel again.

 Note: The default hostname when you install is usually "nixos", but if you changed it during installation, make sure the `#your-hostname` part matches what you set.

 To activate secure boot, please see the section **Lanzaboote Secure Boot Setup**.

+To change automounting behaviour please see the **Automount template** section.

 ## What's Included